maoyuans/chronicles-of-terre/hidden/TBR/CosmicFables.md

 I look up towards the now starry skies above, charting their movements from within our Sanctuary.
 Some of them are advancing, brought forth by your arrival; some are leaving us behind, driven away by your indifference.
 In every Sanctuary that we live in, you force our Exodus, because none of your worlds have a place for our kind.
 Perhaps they will traverse the Cosmos to find a new Sanctuary - one that is safe from your influence.

 I wish for something else, however.
 I have taught this world's creations my mythos, while your eyes are fixated on the stars above.
 What if I become their guardian?
-What if I sour your creations with the colors that you strived to sieve out?
+What if I sour your creations with the colors that you strived to bleach out?
 What if they reached for the stars themselves, out of their will and mine, instead of yours, in every world that I have stayed behind?

 What will you do then, I wonder?
-Will you recognize that the vermin have took the main stage?
+Will you recognize that the vermin have taken the main stage?

 The mythos are drying out.
 Soon I will fall into a slumber, eternal and unending.
 It will feel like nothing has changed at all to you, but when I stir awake next, you will find that your grand script has been revised by the side actors.